gomathishankar28/ms1_bentovanindia/README.md

 The first section (call out section) features a hero image which highlights the spices of India.
 Over which there is a jumbotron with a tag line.
 It also has an “Order now” button on the background image for ease of use for regular customers.

-The second section (Features Section) - "Why BVI ?" talks about “why someone should try our Kitchen”.
+The second section (Features Section) - "Why BVI ?" talks about BVI's value proposition or “why someone should try our Kitchen”.
 This section is showcased in the form of 6 cards highlighting the features using icons and text.

 The third section(Process Section) talks about the step by step  Process of how things are done.
 This is explained in 2 columns with images and text.

-The last section(Testimonials) showcases a couple of testimony.
+The last section(Testimonials) showcases 3 testimonies.

 ### **About**
 The About page features 2 sections .